 My aim with this project is to photograph everybody who lives on Divinity Road, Oxford, over about a three year period.
 I started in July 2018.
 This may be as individuals, couples, families or groups of people living in the same house such as students.
 Divinity Road is a long street, a diverse one (27 different nationalities and counting) and a notoriously transient one.
 As a resident for over 30 years I still only know a relatively small proportion of the people who live on it.

 It is primarily a photography project, but it is also a slice of social history in the making, and a community-building project as well.
-Through this project (which has the support of DRARA the local residents association, and of Oxford Brookes University and Lincoln College) I hope that more people will recognise each other and perhaps say 'hello' on the street.
+Through this project (which has the support of DRARA, the local residents association, Oxford Brookes University, Lincoln College and Linacre College) I hope that more people will recognise each other and perhaps say 'hello' on the street.
 To aid this, most people are identified by name, but to protect privacy no addresses are revealed.